Jhou23/SQL-Daily-Practice/Collection/1635-Uber Queries-HARD.md

 ```

 ## Summary
-To calculate running sum, sometimes JOIN method is much better than the WINDOW function:
+To calculate running sum, sometimes JOIN method is much better than the WINDOW function:<br/>
 Count + JOIN with a comparison condition + Group by

 **keys**:<br/>